 Westminster Woods Staff

-Change is always a constant at The Woods, and with the departure of Sheila Denton after 33 years, this certainly is a time of transformation for all of us here.
-Fortunately, the staff and board that are in place are all deeply committed to the continued growth and success of our programs, and to the goal of ensuring a positive experience for every person, young and not-so-young, who crosses our bridge.
+Change is always a constant at The Woods, and the staff and board are all deeply committed to the continued growth and success of our programs, and to the goal of ensuring a positive experience for every person, young and not-so-young, who crosses our bridge.
 The future of this sacred sanctuary we call The Woods is filled with opportunity!

 Chris was chosen to be The Woods' Executive Director in 2014, having already served on an interim basis for a year.
 Aside from his duties at Westminster Woods, Chris serves as Ruling Commissioned Elder for The Presbyterian Church of the Roses in Santa Rosa, and has owned his own full-service construction company for over 30 years.
 He moved from Southern California to Sonoma County in 1981 to attend Sonoma State University, where he received his BA degree in Commercial Recreation.
-For the last 27 years, Chris has owned a full service construction company.
-In his volunteer life, Chris has spent many fun times working with youth and adults; the highlight has been leading annual building mission trips in Mexico.
-He loves working with people of all ages and diverse backgrounds.
-He has a true love of the outdoors, and spends much of his free time riding the back roads of Sonoma County on his bicycle.
-Chris met his wife Liz while on a bike trip to the Grand Canyon and has been married for 31 years.
-Together, they have two adult daughters, Allison and Monika, who have caught the travelling bug and spend much time outside of the U.S. They attended many summer camps at Westminster Woods and have fond memories of their camp experience.
+Chris has a true love of the outdoors, and spends much of his free time riding the back roads of Sonoma County on his bicycle.
+He met his wife Liz while on a bike trip to the Grand Canyon and the two have been married for 35 years.
+Together, they have two adult daughters, Allison and Monika, who have many fond memories of their experiences attending camp at The Woods.

 Bec Detrich is a leader in the field of Environmental Education.
-Prior to joining Westminster Woods Bec led the Field Science program at NatureBridge, Golden Gate.
+Prior to joining Westminster Woods, Bec led the Field Science program at NatureBridge, Golden Gate.
 Additionally, she has worked within the field of environmental education in Yosemite, on Catalina, throughout the East Coast as well as in Australia.
 In her time she has developed marine science and climate change programing, led teacher trainings, developed stewardship projects within the National Parks and built collaborative relationships with a variety of private and public organizations.
-Bec holds a bachelor's degree from Willamette University where she majored in Environmental Science and is currently earning her master's degree focusing on community-based conservation and global leadership from Miami University.
+Bec holds a bachelor's degree from Willamette University where she majored in Environmental Science and a master's degree in Biology focusing on community-based conservation and global leadership from Miami University.
 Bec is an active member in the Sonoma Environmental Education Collaborative and was named a 2015 Grosvenor Teacher Fellow by National Geographic and Lindblad Expeditions.

 Aimee Studer grew up just 15 minutes down the road in the outskirts of Santa Rosa.
 She has a bachelors degree from California State University, Sacramento.
 Previously the Junior High Youth Director and the College Director at Carmichael Presbyterian Church, Aimee has always had a passion for youth ministry.
 Aimee has been involved with Westminster Woods for many years, first as a High School camper, summer staffer and year-round staff.
 She returned in 2011 to Co-Direct Ministries along side husband Chris Studer.